amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Aint No Grave
 - https://www.menshealth.com/entertainment/a60583768/best-comics-graphic-novels/
 - The Unbeing
+- The Power Fantasy
+- The Moon is Following Us
+- Minor Arcana
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4